 Oruro is a beautiful and sprawling city with plenty for everyone to see and do.
 Packed with tons of beautifully crafted historical monuments, amazing food, and an unforgettable market.
 Being a modern city you can catch a movie, or go out for drinks but for the more adventurous Museo Antropológico Eduardo López Rivas, which have exhibits ranging from Mastadons to Carnaval costumes!

-Carnaval starts off on 1st March and ends on the 4th of March!
+Carnaval starts off on 21st February and ends on the 24th February, 2020.

 The best and most unique action sports and adventure events in BoliviaEvent Articles